-During fiscal year 2018, lemon sales were comprised of 81% domestic sales, 16% sales to domestic exporters and 3% international sales.
-Additionally, in fiscal year 2018, we had approximately \$2.8 million of lemon and orange sales in Chile by PDA and San

-Pablo.
-During fiscal year 2017, lemon sales were comprised of 73% domestic sales, 23% sales to domestic exporters and 4% international sales.
-Additionally, in fiscal year 2017, we had approximately \$1.1 million of lemon and orange sales in Chile by PDA.
-During fiscal year 2016, lemon sales were comprised of 77% domestic sales, 20% sales to domestic exporters and 3% international sales.
+During fiscal year 2019, we had approximately \$3.2 million of lemon and orange sales in Chile by PDA and San Pablo and \$14.7 million of lemon sales in Argentina by Trapani Fresh.
+During fiscal year 2018, we had approximately \$2.8 million of lemon and orange sales in Chile by PDA and San Pablo.
+During fiscal year 2017, we had approximately \$1.1 million of lemon and orange sales in Chile by PDA.
 The majority of our avocados, oranges and specialty citrus and other crops are sold to packinghouses and processors located in the United States.
-Most of our long-lived assets are located within the United States: however, we have 47% interest in Rosales, a citrus packing, marketing and sales business, a 90% interest in PDA, a lemon and orange orchard and 100% interest in San Pablo, a lemon and orange orchard, all of which are located near La Serena, Chile.
+Most of our long-lived assets are located within the United States.
+Long-lived assets, net of accumulated depreciation, located in Chile and Argentina were \$15.6 million and \$18.7 million, respectively, as of October 31, 2019 and \$15.7 million in Chile as of October 31, 2018.